Sarcoidosis & Your Organs

 Other skin signs in patients with long-term disease include plaques, patches (with and without color), nodules, and hair loss.
 The range in appearance of skin-related lesions – from subtle, painless rashes to deep scars – often correlates with the severity of sarcoidosis involving the internal organs.
 The skin changes can be visible or under the skin.

-Because some sarcoid-related eye problems do not cause symptoms, it is important that all patients with sarcoidosis have regularly scheduled appointments with an ophthalmologist.
+Because some sarcoid-related eye problems do not cause symptoms, it is important that all patients with sarcoidosis have at least yearly appointments with an ophthalmologist.

 Your musculoskeletal system